evgdim/clean-code/presentation/index.md

       return this.name;
    }

-   public Optional<String> getAddress() { // can be null - forse the users of the class to check it
+   public Optional<String> getAddress() { // can be null - force the users of the class to check it
       return Optional.ofNullable(this.address)
    }
 }